 This annual report consists of a series of financial statements and notes to those financial statements.
 These statements are organized so the reader can understand Wayland Union Schools financially as a whole.
 The district-wide financial statements provide information about the activities of the whole School District, presenting both an aggregate view of the School District's finances and a longer-term view of those finances.
 The fund financial statements provide the next level of detail.
 For governmental activities, these statements tell how services were financed in the short term and what remains for future spending.
-The fund financial statements look at the School District's most significant funds, the General Fund and the Common Debt Retirement Fund, with all other funds presented in one column as nonmajor funds.
+The fund financial statements look at the School District's operations in more detail than the district-wide financial statements by providing information about the School District's most significant funds, the General Fund, the Common Debt Retirement Fund, and the Act 177 Fund, with all other funds presented in one column as nonmajor funds.
 This report is composed of the following elements: